THVX/illusion-browser/README.md

-# illusion-browser
+# Sorry...
-Illusion Browser is a free web browser for Android.
+Lost code.

+But you can still download Illusion Browser from the Releases pages.